StanfordBioinformatics/StanfordDeepMedicine/Serverless/README.md

   2. In the Cloud Shell, run the following command:
     ```gsutil cp gs://gene222_datasets/1000g_APC.csv gs://{YOUR BUCKET}```
 10. Navigate to the BigQuery console and check that a new "1000g_APC" table has been created in the "1000g" dataset (https://console.cloud.google.com/bigquery)
+## Create a logging sink for BigQuery events to trigger annotateAPC
 11. Create a Logging sink for BigQuery data (https://console.cloud.google.com/logs/router)
   1. Click on the "CREATE SINK" button at the top of the page, in blue
   2. Add sink details